unrealJune/430Bot/README.md

 Set API keys CANVAS_API_URL, CANVAS_API_KEY, and BOT_ID, the first two being your school's canvas API URL and key (can be requested through canvas).
 The latter is a groupme developer token for a bot.
 Set the COURSE variable correctly, it should match the course ID of the class you're checking for.

+You'll also need to add a cron job activator for GH actions, as well as give the action runner permissions to the repo.

 ## How it work?
 GH actions runs bot with copy of repo (On a cron job) Bot ask canvas for assignments